 In our store, we call our chocolates "chocolates" and use the term "praliné" (notice the accent!) to denote the chocolates that contain the hazelnut paste filling referred to above.

-Hopefully that all makes sense because our praliné filled chocolates are to die for and represent a major part of our range!
-We prepare our assortments making sure that roughly half of your box will contain these delectable pieces (in multi-layered boxes, it will be the bottom half, under the soft fillings, because they are heavier).
-Our praliné chocolates differ not so much in flavor (a couple have hints of coffee and caramel) but in size, texture (some have a crunch), and coating (milk/dark/white).
-To give you an idea of the look and texture of our praliné filling, have a look at the smaller picture above.
-This popular piece, the Giantina, is PURE praliné without the additional coating of chocolate.
+Our praliné chocolates are available with subtle variations in flavor, (such as speculoos, coffee or caramel) and in size, texture (some have a crunch), and coating (milk/dark/white).
+To give you an idea of the look and texture of our praliné filling, have a look at the above picture.
+This popular piece, Gianduja, is PURE praliné without the additional coating of chocolate.
 It's basically the filling itself wrapped in foil.

 If you haven't tried one yet, what are you waiting for?